 Barack Obama Surges into Delegate Lead Over Clinton With Primary Wins in Nebraska, Louisiana and Washington

 Barack Obama sweeps todays Democratic Primaries with three convincing wins in Nebraska, Louisiana and Washington.
-Hillary Clinton Hillary_Clinton_faceis left wondering how she can plan another tearful moment to win back momentum.
+Hillary Clinton is left wondering how she can plan another tearful moment to win back momentum.
 Today, in Orono, ME Hillary Clinton stated that she could beat Republican John Mc Cain in a general election.
 Hey Hillary, you may want to focus on the task at hand as it appears you may not be able to beat fellow Democrat Barack Obama.
 Hillary, you might want to check the delegate count.

 WASHINGTON – Sen. Barack Obama swept the Louisiana primary and caucuses in Nebraska and Washington state Saturday night, slicing into Sen. Hillary Rodham Clinton’s slender delegate lead in their historic race for the Democratic presidential nomination.
 The Illinois senator also won caucuses in the Virgin Islands, completing his best night of the campaign.